pagekite/duppy/README.md

-# duppy: a RFC2136 DNS update server
+# duppy: a RFC2136 dynamic DNS update server

 This is a stand-alone server which implements both a subset of [RFC2136](https://datatracker.ietf.org/doc/html/rfc2136) and offers